ppy/osu-wiki/news/2025/2025-12-08-osumania-ln-tournament-4-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/ThhTCJ65hWQ" frameborder="0" allowfullscreen></iframe>
 </div>

-This losers' bracket Semifinals match might be one of the most interesting in terms of dynamics, where both players brought to the table a difference of physicality versus consistency, and had a fight to the death for it.
+This losers' bracket Semifinals match might be one of the most interesting in terms of dynamics, where both players brought to the table a clash between physicality versus consistency, and had a fight to the death for it.

 Both players began with a rough start having barely practised the pool, with ::{ flag=PH }:: [Plana_](https://osu.ppy.sh/users/24776314) initially taking the lead on [19ZZ](https://osu.ppy.sh/beatmapsets/2226646#mania/4723502) (TE1) with a score difference of 6,513 and ::{ flag=GB }:: [spanner dude](https://osu.ppy.sh/users/12489832) instantly taking back the break point on [Veauty and Violence](https://osu.ppy.sh/beatmapsets/2080079#mania/4355866) (WC4) with a score difference of 8,197.